MohamedRaslan/UR10PickAndPlace/README.md

 # UR10PickAndPlace
 Video: https://www.youtube.com/watch?v=_h7UCMDZQhQ&feature=youtu.be

-   it's a very simple script using matlab and Vrep APIs the project workson UR10 and could be modified to work with UR3 And UR5, it need a lot of enhancements to be better but i thought it would be helpful to put it here So feel free to use it.
+   it's a very simple script using matlab and Vrep APIs the project works on UR10 and could be modified to work with UR3 And UR5, it need a lot of enhancements to be better but i thought it would be helpful to put it here So feel free to use it.